DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 ## What are veMINTs?
 sMINTs can be locked in a contract in return for veMINTs.
 The ve stands for voting escrow, which means the locked sMINTs are locked into the contract for a predtermined amount of time.
 In return, the veMINTs gain voting rights in the DAO.

+## Auction NFTs
+Every day, an NFT is auctioned by the DAO.
+The winning bidder joins all other NFT auction winners in splitting 25% of all bonding fees.
+The auction NFT winner also gets a premium on voting rights.
+An auction NFT win entitles the winner to 10 million veMINTs apart from any other veMINTs the owner possesses.

 ## Who are the DAO members?

 ## Who can vote in the DAO?

+## Two Tiers of Voting

 ## What can the DAO vote on?